stanleyshek/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
+Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 #df of the mean and median number of steps taken, averaged across all days (y-axis)